sayakpaul/diffusers-torchao/README.md

 export_to_video(video, "output.mp4", fps=8)
 ```

-2. Let's enable CPU offloading for models as described in [diffusers-specific optimizations](#diffusers-specific-optimizations).
-Initially, no models are loaded onto the GPU and everything resides on the GPU.
+- Let's enable CPU offloading for models as described in [diffusers-specific optimizations](#diffusers-specific-optimizations).
+Initially, no models are loaded onto the GPU and everything resides on the CPU.
 It requires about `10.3` to keep all components on the CPU.
 However, the peak memory used during inference drops to `12.4` GB.
 Note that inference will be slighly slower due to time required to move different modeling components between CPU to GPU and back.

 ```diff
 pipe = CogVideoXPipeline.from_pretrained(